iscilyas/zyxel-modem-backup-extract/README.md

 ```
 ## Known Issues

-Ths script has been tested using the configuration backup from a Zyxel VMG3313-B10A VDSL modem.
+Ths script has been tested using the configuration backup from a Zyxel VMG3313-B10A VDSL modem (and a VMG3312-B10A).
 Until it gets further exposure, I can't guarantee that it will work on yours.
+Send me your configuration file if it isn't working for you.

 Also, I haven't (yet) had the opportunity to implement extracting WEP keys.
 If people are using WEP and need this functionality, send me a copy of your backup file and I'll add the code.